vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 [Install]
 WantedBy=multi-user.targ
 </code></pre>
-<p>As highlighted above, you need to update the location of the patroni configuration file.
+<p>As highlighted above, you need to update the location of the Patroni configuration file.
 You can learn more about the systemd unit and unit file in <a href="https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files">this</a> tutorial.</p>
 <p>Now, you need to start Patroni for handling the postgres database.</p>
 <p>The <code>systemctl</code> command is used to manage the <em>systemd</em> services.
 Use <code>start</code> with <code>systemctl</code> to start the system service.</p>
-<p>Execute the following command to start the patroni.</p>
+<p>Execute the following command to start Patroni.</p>
 <pre class=" language-command"><code class="prism  language-command">sudo systemctl start patroni
 </code></pre>
-<p>Now <em>patroni</em> is running and its handling the postgresql database.</p>
+<p>Now Patroni is running and its handling the postgresql database.</p>
 <p>You can use <code>status</code> with the <code>systemctl</code> to check the status of the system service.</p>
-<p>Execute the following command to check the status of the patroni service.</p>
+<p>Execute the following command to check the status of the Patroni service.</p>
 <pre class=" language-command"><code class="prism  language-command">sudo systemctl status patroni
 </code></pre>
 <p>You will see the below messages if the Patroni configuration is successful.</p>